jtweiss/jtweiss/README.md

 Hello there👋🏻,

-My name is James Weiss, and I am currently a Marketing Analyst at Northwell Health who loves data in the dorkiest way possible.
+My name is James Weiss, and I love data in the dorkiest way possible.

 Feel free to have a look around and let me know what you think!
-You can also reach me via email or add me on Linked-in if you wish to connect, both can be found below.
+You can also reach me via email or add me on LinkedIn if you wish to connect, both can be found below.

 Stay curious.